darqos/darqos/doc/audio.rst

   * Stereo, 5.1, 7.1, Atmos, etc

-* Can I leverage Jack for the audio system?
+* Can I leverage Pipewire or Jack for the audio system?
 * Is there any commonality between the audio system model, as described above, and how the system should handle displays and input devices?
+* How is the default mixer identified by the player application?

+  * Some sort of context from the terminal?

+    * How is that context located?
+    * What else is in it?